Work Package 1: Management

 Work Package 4: Interfacing with Biomedical and European Infrastructures

-WP4 will aim at maximising communications with European infrastructures with an interest in biomedical data generation and analysis (such as EGI, Elixir, BBMRI, IMI eTRIKS, INSTRUCT and any other relevant infrastructures resulting from the present and future calls) and those supported by NIH.
+WP4 (led by CIRMMP) will aim at maximising communications with European infrastructures with an interest in biomedical data generation and analysis (such as EGI, Elixir, BBMRI, IMI eTRIKS, INSTRUCT and any other relevant infrastructures resulting from the present and future calls) and those supported by NIH.
 The PhenoMeNal project, through this work package, will actively participate in the concertation activities, consultations and other meetings and events related to e-infrastructure.
 The objective is to optimise synergies between projects by providing input and receiving feedback from other stakeholders.

 - Boost the offering of services by the PhenoMeNal e-infrastructure to the current large scale EU biomedical infrastructures, both physical and electronic, and their users.